Medical Treatments

 Diagnostics & Tests

-• Electrocardiogram (ECG): Checks the heart's electrical activity to find abnormal heart rhythms.
+• Electrocardiogram (ECG) to assess the heart's electrical activity

 Do’s & Don’ts